Featured Reviews Sample Library Reviews

 Instead of sampling Marcato and Staccato techniques, Spitfire Audio preferred to opt for so-called Short 0’5 and Short 1’0 articulations that vary in length.
 The number refers to the length of the recorded sample.
 These two articulations were captured in p/m/f, and their attack is controllable with a Tightness slider.
 We would have preferred to see proper staccato and marcato articulations though, as we feel the end result sounds more like a compromise between the two, even with the Tightness slider set fully to one side.

-Overall, the same comments apply to Spitfire Symphonic Woodwinds.
-In our tests, the woodwinds made a particularly good match for the strings and the sound of the AIR Lyndhurst Hall yielded beautiful results.
+Overall, the same comments apply to the woodwind section.
+In our tests, the woodwinds were a particularly good match for the strings, and the sound of the AIR Lyndhurst Hall yielded beautiful results.
 The fact that the library is offering solo and a2 patches adds a lot to its flexibility.
 The woodwind recordings are indeed very expressive and suit emotional statements as well as orchestral accompaniments.

-We encountered a few articulation inconsistencies between sections though, for example between the Clarinet solo and a2.
-A consistent mirroring of techniques would have been a better choice in our opinion.
-An alternative re-tongued Legato technique for the high woodwinds would have been a welcome addition, too.
-On the other hand, it is nice to see that long techniques allow for a certain amount of vibrato control, scaling from non-vib to vib.
-The woodwind runs presented in Spitfire Symphonic Woodwinds are sounding particularly good, too.
+It is nice to see that the long techniques allow for a certain amount of vibrato control, scaling from non-vib to vib.
+The woodwind runs presented in Spitfire Symphonic Woodwinds sound particularly good, too.

-Moving on to Spitfire Symphonic Brass: Here again, Spitfire Audio offers patches both in solo and a2, and even includes a6 ensembles for Trumpets, Horns, and Trombones.
+Moving on to the brass section, here again, Spitfire Audio offers patches both in solo and a2, and even includes a6 ensembles for Trumpets, Horns, and Trombones.
 This provides the brass section with a great deal of tonal flexibility.
 The sampled dynamic range sounds to be around piano (p) to fortissimo (ff), which nicely represents the traditional orchestral dynamic range.
-On the other side, Spitfire Symphonic Brass’s a6 ensemble patches are truly powerful though and the low brass, in particular, resonates well in the recording hall.
+Cuivre and bells up performances are also included, to provide more timbre variations.
+The a6 ensemble patches in particular are truly powerful and the low brass resonates well in the recording hall.

 The lower dynamics and mellow registers are sampled exceptionally well.
-If there is anything to criticize for us, it would clearly be the absence of legato articulations for the solo Trombone (a feature that was announced for a future update a few years ago), and the very discernable loop points of the Contrabass Tuba’s long articulations that would benefit from a rework.
+If there is anything to criticize for us, it would clearly be the absence of legato articulations for the solo Trombone (a feature that was announced for a future update a few years ago).
 Anyway, to keep a sense of proportions, these minor flaws would not necessarily be obvious in the context of a full musical piece.

 MICROPHONE MIXES